Jair Reinoso

-Jair Alexander Reinoso Moreno ([ɟʝaˈiɾ rejˈnoso]; born 7 June 1985) is a Colombian football striker currently playing for Liga de Fútbol Profesional Boliviano club The Strongest.
+Jair Alexander Reinoso Moreno ([ɟʝaˈiɾ rejˈnoso]; born 7 June 1985) is a professional footballer who plays as a striker for Bolivian Primera División club Aurora.
+Born in Colombia, he represents the Bolivia national team.

 Early years

 At 15 years of age he migrated to the United States, and although he had had a passion for football since childhood, it was there that he began to realize his goals and came to be recognized at an international level.

 First division debut

 His debut in the first division came with Bolivian club Bolívar in the year 2008.
 Although he had been already a player for Tiro Federal in the Argentine first division, he didn't have the opportunity to make his debut in an official game.